 You will be provided with a stipend intended to cover your commuting expenses.
 You may choose to take a taxi to school every day.
 Many teachers choose motorbikes as their form of transportation.
 However, this option should only be taken after careful consideration of the dangerous roads and and very heavy traffic conditions in Vietnam.
 We do not recommend driving motorbikes in Vietnam.

 Will I have access to internet?

 WiFi is widely accessible in Vietnam, although Vietnam does block certain websites.

 What will my duties be during my contract?

-- Teaching conversational English to a range of classes at the school for up to 20 hours per week OR as an assistant to a local teacher delivering English classes.
+- Teaching English to a range of classes at public schools and/or language schools for up to 25 classroom teaching hours per week

 - Classroom administration (such as taking attendance, marking homework, reporting grades etc.)